The Fillmore Detroit: Current use

 The Fillmore Detroit is a concert venue for popular music acts as well as hosting many special events.
 The venue's current seating capacity is 2,900, 2,084 for reserved seating.
 The mezzanine and balcony levels still contain their original theatre seating.

 In March 2007, Live Nation announced that the State Theatre would become the Fillmore Detroit as part of a multi-city extension of the Fillmore brand, similar to what has been done previously with the House of Blues franchise.
 Various changes were implemented to evoke the Fillmore's iconic venue in San Francisco, California.
 The official inaugural show under the Fillmore Detroit re-branding was Fergie's June 13, 2007, performance.

 Live Nation has continued the gradual restoration of the Italian Renaissance theatre.
 The outer lobby and rotunda lobby were restored in the 1990s.
 The grand foyer columns and auditorium proscenium arch were more recent restorations.
-Live Nation has restored the barrel vaulted ceiling of the three story grand foyer, and has plans to work on the upper reaches of the auditorium in increments.
+Live Nation has restored the barrel vaulted ceiling of the three-story grand foyer, and has plans to work on the upper reaches of the auditorium in increments.

 American Idol

-In 2015, American Idol held semi-finals at The Fillmore Detroit.
+In 2015, the fourteenth season of American Idol held semi-finals at The Fillmore Detroit.
 Pre-recorded episodes were aired on Fox starting on February 25, followed by two live episodes, the series' first broadcast from outside Los Angeles, on March 3 and 4.